Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: I finished testing the hash_chains problem and submited it.
 Also started with the hash_substring problem.
 I have to implement the Rabin-Karp's algorithm.
 For that I needed to review the book chapter about it cause I left behind some important details.

 **Thoughts:** Even thoug I haven't done much today I'm ok beacause it is what I chosed to do.
 I had a good day.

+### Day 24: May 18, 2020 (Reading for hash_substring)

+**Today's Progress**: The section I didn’t understand very well was the one of the recurrence when calculating the polynomial hash of the segments of the text of leng of the patern being searched.
+Other concept I have more clear now is that the choose of a random hashing function from the hashing family is done once at the beggining of the algorithm.
+That way all the hashes correspond to each other (same is done in hashing tables I think).

+**Thoughts:** It wasn't such a nice day as yesterday was, but still good.